Wyatt23/js-jquery/readme.md

 ```

 This says "Select every `<h2>` and change its inner HTML to 'Hello'."

+//example:
+jQuery("h2") - gives you all the h2

+jQuery("h2").html(); -- gives you the first one

+jQuery("h2").html("Adrian") -- turns all the inner html inside the h2 to the word "Adrian"//

+if you wanted to get the second "h2" innerHTML it would NOT be like []
+it would be a jQuery object so it would be
+jQuery("h2").eq(1).html();

+$ = "jQuery" - so you don't have to type it out.

 > If you've used jQuery before you've done it with a dollar sign.
 We'll talk about that in a minute.